-I wanted to knit this blanket for my friend, so I started it last week.
-I’m using Berroco Vintage, a great superwash yarn that holds up nicely to whatever babies can throw at it.
+I knit this blanket for a friend who had a baby, using Berroco Vintage, a great superwash yarn that holds up nicely to whatever babies can throw at it.
 My color scheme is wildly different than the original, but I chose colors I know the new mom will love.

-This is my first time really working with motif pieces like this.
+This was my first time really working with motif pieces like this.
 Motifs can be anything, really—small colorwork repeats are motifs, same with lace and cable repeats, and I’ve done projects using all of those.
-But the act of knitting separate pieces that are joined is new to me.
-I can already see how it would be beneficial—here I am, knitting a baby blanket, but I’m only knitting one square at a time, so this project is portable and feels fast (she says, 12 squares out of 100 into this blanket).
+But the act of knitting separate pieces that are joined was new to me.
+I soon began to see how it would be beneficial—there I was, knitting a baby blanket, but only knitting one square at a time, so the project was portable and felt fast.

-I also think motif knitting would make for great stashbuster projects.
-If you’re not tied to a particular color throughout an entire project, the color combinations are endless!
-This blanket uses four colors, but what if I had partial skeins of eight colors?
+Motif knitting projects are great stashbusters.
+If you’re not tied to a particular color throughout an entire project, the combinations can be endless!
+The Tamarix Quilt uses four colors, but what if I had partial skeins of eight colors?
 I could just go crazy, mixing and matching colors and making things work.
 There are a couple of finished projects on Ravelry where people used more colors—there’s even one with ten colors!—and they are all unique and amazing.

-Since I’ve had motifs on the brain, I used that inspiration to create a new pattern compilation, called Interweave Knits presents 5 Accessory Patterns for Motif Knitting.
-The Tamarix Quilt is not in this collection, as I was trying to keep the projects small and relatively manageable, but we do have an all-new version of our incredibly popular Ojo de Dios Knitted Shawl pattern!
-Vanessa Ewing at Plymouth Yarn worked with me to create a pattern for Plymouth’s Gina Chunky yarn, for a more substantial shawl made up of motif triangles and a garter stitch body.
+I had motifs on the brain, and I used that inspiration to create a pattern compilation, called Interweave Knits presents 5 Accessory Patterns for Motif Knitting.
+Please note that the Tamarix Quilt is not in this collection, as I was trying to keep the projects small and relatively manageable, but it does include the chunky version of our incredibly popular Ojo de Dios Chunky shawl pattern!

 Daniela Nii’s Bistro Lace Stole is a great summer accessory—the light and airy open work means you won’t get too hot, and there’s plenty of options for customizations.